 What are the requirements for a student visa in Australia?

-A student visa is a temporary visa and lets you and your family stay in Australia for the length of your course.
-There is a broad range of courses that students can choose from.
-It’s important to choose a CRICOS-accredited course.
+A student visa is a temporary visa that allows students to stay in Australia for the length of their course.
+There are a broad range of courses that students can choose to study in Australia and it’s important to choose a CRICOS-accredited course.
 CRICOS stands for Commonwealth Register of Institutions and Courses for Overseas Students.

 Once you have the confirmation of enrolment from your chosen university or education provider for the relevant course, you can prepare the visa application.

 One of the most important factors of the application is the genuine temporary entrant (GTE) criterion.
 It includes a written statement in which you need to demonstrate that you and your family do not intend to stay in Australia beyond your student visa.

 You also have to meet English language prerequisites as well as financial requirements.
 You need to have enough money that is genuinely available to you to pay for your course fees and travel and living costs for you and your accompanying family members while you are in Australia.

 Alternatively, you can show proof of an annual income.
 The current benchmark is A$62,222 for single people or A$72,592 for families.

 Everything students need to know about Australian student visas

 A guide to student bank accounts in Australia